Which is the best-priced personal trainer certification for you?

 Some of these organizations offer quite comprehensive packages, while others barely give you anything in the way of prep courses.
 There’s nothing worse than spending money on a certification only to find out that you hate the study program and prepping for the test becomes an arduous process.

-After that, both NCSF (pictured below) and ISSA give you excellent resources to help prep for the exam.
+After that, both NCSF (pictured below) and ISSA give you excellent resources to help you prepare for the exam.

 Also, NSCA and ACSM probably offer the most dense textbooks of all the organizations, although the recently updated Third Edition of the NSCA’s Essentials of Personal Training is much improved.